 Angela moved to Huntingdon from London in 1992, and since then has been involved in a wealth of local clubs and societies.
 She has been a Councillor for Cambridgeshire County Council representing the Huntingdon West Ward, a Trustee for the Freemen’s Trust of Huntingdon and the Society for the Blind.
 She is Chair of the Friends of the Cromwell Museum as well as being one of the Museum’s Trustees.

-Museum Curator and Manager - Stuart Orme
+Museum Curator - Stuart Orme

 Stuart has a History degree (University of York) and postgraduate qualifications in Education (University of Exeter) and Museum Studies (University of Leicester).
 For fourteen years he worked for the heritage service of Vivacity, Peterborough's cultural trust, leading on interpretation and programmes for Peterborough Museum, Flag Fen Bronze Age site and Longthorpe Tower, as well as developing a guided tours programme for the city and acting as head of service.
-He was a key member of the team that refurbished Peterborough Museum in 2012, and created, developed and managed for eight years Peterborough's annual Heritage Festival.
+He was a key member of the team that refurbished Peterborough Museum in 2012, and created, developed and managed Peterborough's annual Heritage Festival.
 For two years Stuart was Director of Operations at Peterborough Cathedral, helping develop its programme of events, before becoming Curator of the Cromwell Museum in February 2018.
-He has a passion for history, which he enjoys sharing with people through his work, as well as writing books and articles, delivering talks and through regular broadcasts on local radio.
+He has a passion for history, which he enjoys sharing with people through his work, as well as writing books and articles, delivering talks and through regular broadcasts on BBC Radio Cambridgeshire.
 Stuart has long had an interest in 17th

 Century history, and is also a Trustee of the Huntingdonshire History Festival, Chair of Peterborough Museum Society, a committee member of the Huntingdonshire History Society and an ex-officio member of the council of the Cromwell Association.